Azure-Samples/java-microservices-aca-lab/docs/05_lab_openai/05_openai.md

 1. (Optional) Update service `api-gateway` to add a new chat window.

-   Now we already have a chatbot on petclinic, but we can only use curl command to talk to the chat-servce.
+   Now we already have a chatbot on petclinic, but we can only use curl command to talk to the chat-service.

    Here we have a more friendly way to talk to the new chat-service from the api-gateway dashboard.